noahehall/multicloud/providers/aws/services/database/neptune-propertyGraph-tinkerPop.md

 - Try to limit each vertex to having just one label, but exceptions can exist if entities play multiple roles
   - avoid using labels as flags or enumerated tags that group entities of a particular type
     - use a property to perform this partitioning
+- make sure to read the API COMPLIANCE section below if migrating from tinkerpop

 ### Anti patterns